-- Written exams will comprise 70% of the final grade (average of all written exams) and - Activities and assignments will determine 25% of the final grade; which include incluse assignments and activities, group activities, discussion board, forum/web activities and assignments, and presentations. - All discussion board and online assignments will be graded on clarity, quality, content, grammar, spelling, and punctuation.
+- Written exams will comprise 70% of the final grade (average of all written exams) and - Activities and assignments will determine 25% of the final grade; which include inclass assignments and activities, discussion board, forum/web activities and assignments, and presentations. - All discussion board and online assignments will be graded on clarity, quality, content, grammar, spelling, and punctuation.
 Pay close attention to due dates and response requirements.
-Late posts will be given a zero. - Assessment of professional behavior, participation and attendance will be used for 5% of the final grade.
-OCTA 200 is an online course.
+Late posts will not be accepted and will be given a zero. - Assessment of professional behavior, participation and attendance will be used for 5% of the final grade.
+OCTA 200 is a hybrid course, 50% in class and 50% webbased instruction.
 Students are expected to log-in to Canvas at least three times per week and participate in a meaningful way.

-Instructional methods include case studies, online discussion board activities, group activities, web-based activities, video analysis, lecture, and role play.
+Instructional methods include case studies, online discussion board activities, web based activities, video analysis, lecture, and role play.